TheBIMsider/Wall-O-Happy-Thoughts/README.md

 The entire app was created from this single prompt:

 ```
-Build a fun and colorful mini web app using HTML, CSS, and JavaScript.
-The app should let users type in a short affirmation or positive thought and add it to a display wall.
-Each affirmation should appear as a floating bubble with a random gradient background.
-Each bubble should have a "💫 Highlight" button to enlarge and glow temporarily, and a "❌ Remove" button to pop it away with a smooth scale-out animation.
-Make the app mobile-friendly and use soft, cheerful animations.
-Keep all the code in one file and add comments to explain what each part does.
+Build a fun and colorful mini web app using HTML, CSS, and
+JavaScript.
+The app should let users type in a short affirmation
+or positive thought and add it to a display wall.
+Each
+affirmation should appear as a floating bubble with a random
+gradient background.
+Each bubble should have a “💫 Highlight”
+button to enlarge and glow temporarily, and a “❌ Remove” button
+ to pop it away with a smooth scale-out animation.
+Make the app
+mobile-friendly and use soft, cheerful animations.
+Keep all the
+code in one file and add comments to explain what each part does.
 Only show the code, no extra text.
 ```

 ## 🎨 One-Prompt Creation